Maui Anesthesia Seminar

 Explore sea life in tide pools

 Tide pools are their own ecosystem, and kids & nature lovers will find endless enjoyment exploring them.
-You’ll encounter these at most beaches if you look, but if you really wanna get serious, search on "Maui tide pools" to uncover our favorites.
+You’ll encounter these at most beaches if you look, but if you really wanna get serious, search on "Maui tide pools" to uncover many favorites.

 See a blowhole